Gösta Mittag-Leffler: Acta Mathematica

 In 1882, Mittag-Leffler founded the mathematical journal Acta Mathematica.
 His idea was to create an international publication that would publish works written by the best scientists of the world.
 He also cherished the thought that mathematics was the science of pure thought and the first among sciences.
-In the early 1880s, through his former teacher Charles Hermite, Mittag-Leffler acquainted Paul Appell, Emile Picard, and Henri Poincaré.
+In the early 1880s, through his former teacher Charles Hermite, Mittag-Leffler became acquainted with Paul Appell, Émile Picard, and Henri Poincaré.
 Mittag-Leffler offered Poincaré editorial help and fast publication of his recent manuscript on Fuchsian groups.
 This work became the basis of the first issue.
 Mittag-Leffler spent his honeymoon traveling through Europe persuading mathematicians to join the project, and managed to secure a constant flow of good articles.
 The journal required substantial funding, it was obtained with the help of King Oscar, and partly paid for with the fortune of Mittag-Leffler's wife Signe.
 On December 12, 1882, king Oscar as the first subscriber received the very first copy of Acta Mathematica.
 After only a few years the publication became self-supporting.
 Very soon it became the most prestigious of all mathematical research journals.